Mike Winder: Political career

-Political Positions and Significant Legislation
+Political positions and significant legislation

 In 2022, Rep. Winder sponsored HB178, "Rank Choice Voting Amendments", which would require "ranked-choice voting to be used to multi-candidate primaries and general elections."
 The bill was going to be considered in committee but was taken off the agenda in the last minute after a big push from groups on the political right to oppose the bill.

 In 2022, Rep. Winder voted to cut the income tax rate from 4.95% to 4.85%.
 He also supported creating a state earned income tax credit.
-In an op-ed Winder write on Deseret News, he said that "there is no public policy with a better record of drawing potential workers into the workforce than [the Earned Income Tax Credit]," and that "we cannot have an income tax cut without doing something additional that would be significant for Utah's low-and moderate-income working families."
+In an op-ed Winder wrote in the Deseret News, he said that "there is no public policy with a better record of drawing potential workers into the workforce than [the Earned Income Tax Credit]," and that "we cannot have an income tax cut without doing something additional that would be significant for Utah's low-and moderate-income working families."